indro-robotics/delivery_bot/README.md

 `ros2 launch teleop_twist_keyboard teleop_twist_keyboard`

 This will allow keyboard control of the robot.
 The `t`, `b`, and `g` keys command the door.

+The robot can also be controlled through a `joystick`.
+The joystick node is automatically started at boot, simply plug in a compatible controller (PlayStation, XBox, etc.) and use the `LEFT_STICK` forward-backward for drive and reverse commands, and the `RIGHT_STICK` left-right for steer commands.